 If you haven’t already noticed them, a lot of people calling themselves locksmiths create Google Ads that say things like:

 There are a couple of concerns with an ad like this.

 One, it’s highly unlikely that anyone could get to you in 15 minutes.

 Two, the charge they eventually hit you up with will not be $15.00.

 What they are appealing to is your sense of urgency and frugality and what they aren’t telling you is that the $15.00 is just their “Service Call Fee” and isn’t even close to what they will eventually charge you in “Labour Fees”.
 You can search online for examples of horror stories about people who were presented with bills of up to $800.00 after having fallen for the locksmith’s original pitch.

-A lot of these companies are actually located in the United States and simply route calls from their main offices.
-They also tend to have reviews (bad ones) on their websites from American residents, which is amazing when you consider that they claim to be locksmiths in Durham Region.
+Many of these companies are located in the United States and route calls from their main offices.
+They also tend to have reviews (bad ones) on their websites from American residents, which is impressive when you consider that they claim to be locksmiths in Durham Region.

-One guy even claims to have "grown up" in at least a dozen different areas (that span Canada and the United States) on his "About Us" pages.
-He's obviously lying, but when viewed individually, you'd think that he is a nice local guy who offers $15.00 locksmith services.
+One guy even claims to have “grown-up” in at least a dozen different areas (that span Canada and the United States) on his “About Us” pages.
+He’s lying, but you’d think that he is a friendly local guy who offers $15.00 locksmith services when viewed individually.
 None of it is true.

-A representative of a proper business will identify his or her self upon answering the telephone and will provide the potential customer with as much information as is possible at the time.
+A proper business representative will identify himself or herself upon answering the telephone and will provide the potential customer with as much information as possible at the time.
 These things would include an explanation of services and costs, estimated arrival time, their name (if asked), etc.

 Most company vehicles will be marked with the company address, telephone number, website address and a logo.
 But not these folks.
 They arrive in cars, trucks and vans that have no identifiable information whatsoever on them.
 It’s not a good look and it usually doesn’t get any better for the customer.